simplysmarty/Translogix-freight-operations-dashboard/README.md

 Fuel at 36.4% of revenue means the business is highly exposed to fuel price volatility.
 The fuel cost trend analysis shows that cost increases have come from both volume growth and price per gallon increases.
 A fuel hedging strategy should be evaluated to reduce the company's exposure to spot market price swings.

 **For the Safety & Compliance Team:**
 The preventability analysis reveals that over one-third of all incidents could have been avoided.
 Beyond the direct claims cost, preventable incidents create regulatory exposure, insurance premium increases and reputational risk with shippers.
-A safety culture investment — including driver recognition programmes for zero-incident performance — would address the behavioural root causes that compliance enforcement alone cannot reach.
+A safety culture investment including driver recognition programmes for zero-incident performance would address the behavioural root causes that compliance enforcement alone cannot reach.

 **For Human Resources:**
 The driver performance data reveals a consistent relationship between driver tenure and reliability metrics.
 This has direct implications for driver recruitment, onboarding programmes and retention strategy.
 Investing in keeping experienced, high-performing drivers reduces both operational risk and the cost of constant driver replacement and retraining.

 **For Commercial Strategy:**
 The customer revenue analysis shows that a small number of customers generate a disproportionate share of total revenue.
-The company's service improvement investments — on-time delivery, detention reduction, account management — should be explicitly prioritised toward these highest-value accounts to protect the revenue base that sustains the entire operation.
+The company's service improvement investments on-time delivery, detention reduction, account management should be explicitly prioritised toward these highest-value accounts to protect the revenue base that sustains the entire operation.

 ---

 ## 🏁 Conclusions

-This capstone analysis demonstrates that TransLogix Freight Company is a commercially strong business with significant operational inefficiencies that are preventable, measurable and correctable.
+This analysis demonstrates that TransLogix Freight Company is a commercially strong business with significant operational inefficiencies that are preventable, measurable and correctable.

 The headline revenue of $262.5 million across 85,410 loads reflects genuine market capability.
 However, the combination of a 36.4% fuel cost burden, a 44.3% late delivery rate and $2.65 million in safety claims means the company is operating well below its profitability potential.
-None of these problems require new markets, new customers or new capital investment to solve — they require data-driven operational discipline applied consistently to the areas the analysis has already identified.
+None of these problems require new markets, new customers or new capital investment to solve but they require data-driven operational discipline applied consistently to the areas the analysis has already identified.

 The four-page dashboard built for this project goes beyond standard reporting.
 It integrates 14 data sources into a single analytical framework that enables management to ask and answer operational questions that were previously invisible.
-The composite risk scoring models for drivers and routes, the fuel efficiency quadrant analysis, the scatter chart correlations between experience and performance, and the seasonal pattern identification all represent analytical approaches that move the business from reactive management to proactive intelligence.
+The composite risk scoring models for routes, the fuel efficiency quadrant analysis, the scatter chart correlations between experience and performance, and the seasonal pattern identification all represent analytical approaches that move the business from reactive management to proactive intelligence.

 The most important conclusion from this analysis is not any individual finding — it is that **TransLogix already has the data it needs to significantly improve its profitability, safety record and service quality**.
 The bottleneck has never been the data.
 It has been the absence of a structured analytical framework to turn that data into decisions.